MicrosoftDocs/mixed-reality/enthusiast-guide/motion-controller-problems.md

 7. If you're using an external USB Bluetooth Adapter, make sure it’s plugged into a USB 2.0 port (they're often but not always black).
 It should also be plugged in as far as possible from any other wireless transmitters or USB flash drives, including the USB connector for your headset.
 8. Go to **Device Manager > Bluetooth** and look for one adapter to check that there’s only one Bluetooth radio in the PC.
 If you're using the desktop PC configuration with built-in radio, check if an external antenna is connected.
 If there's no external antenna connected, it can cause tracking issues.
 Or use an external Bluetooth dongle (USB), disable the internal Bluetooth capability, and retry pairing and connecting.
 9. If the Bluetooth settings window is open in the background, many extra calls are made to the Bluetooth protocol.
 Close it.
-10. Check the virtual battery level on the motion controller by turning the controllers over in mixed reality to see the battery icon.
-Wait about 15 seconds before reading the level, since the reported level is higher than the actual level immediately after connecting a controller.
-Replace the batteries if the icon is red.
+10. Check the virtual battery level on the motion controller by looking at the battery icon on the bottom rear of the controller inside your mixed reality home environment.
+Wait about 15 seconds before reading the level, since the reported level is likely higher than the actual level shortly after connecting a controller.
+If the icon shows red, replace the batteries or recharge them if they are rechargeable.
+If the virtual battery level stays low, see [low battery level reported with charged batteries](motion-controller-problems.md#i-inserted-fully-charged-batteries-but-the-controller-virtual-battery-level-does-not-indicate-that-the-batteries-are-fully-charged-or-reports-low-battery-levels).
 11. Remove Bluetooth headphones and speakers in **Settings > Devices > Bluetooth & other devices**, and turn off the devices.
-Use the headphone jack or built-in speakers on your mixed reality headset for the best audio experience.
+Use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.
 12. Remove other Bluetooth devices that may be paired with your PC, such as headphones or gamepads.
 Go to **Settings > Devices > Bluetooth & other devices**, select the devices, and then "Remove device".
 13. Unplug the USB cable on your headset and plug it back into the PC to restart Windows Mixed Reality.
 14. Controller lights flash when they're undergoing a firmware update.
 Wait for the update to complete and the controllers should appear in Mixed Reality.
-15. Make sure your PC is connected to a 5-GHz Wi-Fi network.
-If your laptop is connected to a 2.4-GHz Wi-Fi network, it's typically sharing the Bluetooth connection.
+15. Make sure your PC is connected to a 5 GHz Wi-Fi network.
+If your laptop is connected to a 2.4 GHz Wi-Fi network, it's typically sharing the Bluetooth connection.
 This may negatively impact either Wi-Fi or Bluetooth performance, depending on the product design.
 Change the preferred band to 5 GHz in the network adapter settings.
 If your network doesn't support 5 GHz, a Bluetooth dongle can be used instead of the internal Bluetooth capability.
 16. If your Bluetooth settings have motion controllers already paired, Windows won’t discover the new devices until those are removed.
 If they have been added using a specific dongle, they can be only removed with that dongle.
 17. If your PC has built-in Bluetooth and you’re having connection problems, try using a USB Bluetooth adapter.
 To do this, turn off your built-in Bluetooth radio in Device Manager and then pair your other Bluetooth devices with the new adapter.

 ## My controllers jitter, get stuck, or flicker and disappear in mixed reality

-* If your PC is running on 2.4-GHz wifi, switch to 5-GHz wifi.
+* If your PC is running on 2.4 GHz Wi-Fi, switch to 5 GHz Wi-Fi.
 * If you're using an external Bluetooth adapter, make sure it's plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB flash drives.
 * Run the Bluetooth Troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.